 The required MSL curriculum includes:

-- Introduction to Law and Legal Reasoning (1 unit)
+- LAW:8026 Introduction to Law and Legal Reasoning

-- Two first-semester College of Law courses from among the following: (8 units)
+- Two first-year College of Law courses, one of which must be chosen from among the following:

-- One or more writing seminars, independent studies, or tutorials in the College of Law providing a total of at least two units of writing credit
+- One or more writing seminars, independent studies, or tutorials in the College of Law providing a total of at least two units of writing credit, or LAWR I

 - With law school approval, a student may take up to 9 units of non-law classes in related disciplines.
 E.g., a Business and Innovation track student might take courses in Accounting, Statistics, Finance, or Computer Science; a Law and Public Policy track student might take courses in Psychology, Sociology, or Sustainability.
 (0-9 units)